I had some challenges growing up. This informs my therapeutic approach.

 Switching to a Healing Career

 My first wife had three injuries from car accidents, causing her chronic pain.
 After a few years she began receiving treatment from Randy Nakasone, P.T. who provided her the only relief she had found.
 Between construction jobs, I asked if I could watch a session and Randy said sure!
-I observed several of her sessions with him.
+I observed several of their sessions.
 I was amazed with the Osteopathic Techniques he did with her fully clothed.
-With Randy's advice, in 1993 I began massage school in Seattle.
+With Randy's advice, in 1993 I began at the most Anatomy-Dense massage school in Seattle.
 Before even finishing school I began attending Continuing Education in Craniosacral Therapy and another Osteopathic Technique.
 I left construction after fifteen years and made a career transition to massage therapy.
-I have been providing bodywork therapy continuously for 30 years.
+I have been providing licensed bodywork therapy continuously since 1994.

 In Washington, as a Licensed Massage Practitioner I was a Preferred Provider for Blue Cross/Blue Shield of Arizona, Providian and Group Health.

-After our family of 3 moved to Arizona, where insurance does not cover massage, I worked at The Spa at Gainey Village for several years doing 30 massages per week.
+After our family of 3 moved to Arizona in 1999, where insurance does not cover massage, I worked at The Spa at Gainey Village for several years doing 30 massages per week.
 During all this practice I developed the Melting Muscles method.
+The spa director told me I was the Most Requested Therapist in 2001/2002.

 Meanwhile, a spiritual path gradually emerged